 The industry’s approach to lower limb protection is mixed.
 Many companies place little emphasis on foot release and merely point out that a synthetic field will inherently provide more uniform footing than many of the poorly maintained natural fields their customers currently play on.

 Others tout misguided philosophies.
-They claim that because dirt is heavy, a heavy weight infill layer is the solution.
-Unfortunately the science doesn’t support that notion.
+They claim that because dirt is heavy, a heavyweight infill layer is the solution.
+Unfortunately, the science doesn’t support that notion.
 The only independently funded research on this type of system was conducted by the NFL.
-That study found heavy weight infill resulted in 67% more ACL sprains than natural grass!
-This could be because heavy weight infill, especially with high sand content, tends to compact, which can trap cleats.
+That study found heavyweight infill resulted in 67% more ACL sprains than natural grass!
+This could be because heavyweight infill, especially with high sand content, tends to compact, which can trap cleats.

 RootZone — AstroTurf’s RootZone, found in the 3D Product Line, specifically addresses cleat release.
 This crimped layer of fibers keeps the infill in place, reducing infill migration and compaction.
 The result is optimal cleat release and less torque transmitted to knees and ankles.

-In fact research by Michigan State University found that the RootZone was “the most influential variable” in reducing torque because the RootZone “limited cleat contact with the infill and provided a less compacted… infill layer.”
+In fact, research by Michigan State University found that the RootZone was “the most influential variable” in reducing torque because the RootZone “limited cleat contact with the infill and provided a less compacted… infill layer.”
 These findings are statistically significant and the research is independently funded!

-Over the years, heavy metal and carcinogen content in synthetic turf have been called into question.
+Over the years, heavy metal and carcinogen content in synthetic turf has been called into question.
 However, all fibers have fewer than 50 parts per million (ppm) of lead, less than the Consumer Product Safety Commission’s limits for children’s toys (100 ppm) and household paints (90 ppm).
 Also, crumb rubber infill has undergone rigorous academic scrutiny — dozens of independently funded studies have examined crumb rubber’s health and environmental effects; none has found cause for concern.
-Customers must make selections they feel confident will safely provide adequate hock attenuation.
+Customers must make selections they feel confident will safely provide adequate shock attenuation.
 We urge our clients to trust the science.